ploomber/ploomber/doc/api/cli.rst

     ploomber task task_name --source

-If you also want to build the task, you need to explicitly pass ``--build``.
+If you also want to build the task, you need to pass ``--build`` explicitly.

 Create new project
 ******************

-The ``scaffold`` command allows you to start a new project.
-Note that this creates a complete layout with packaging, version management, and testing.
+The ``scaffold`` command allows you to start a new project:

 .. code-block:: console